amin-norollah/amin-norollah/README.md

 ## About me
-I'm Amin Norollah and I work as a web developer (as a full-stack developer).
-I'm very passionate about learning new technologies and ideas, I enjoy tackling challenges and sharing what I learned with other developers.
-My academic projects and experiences are mostly in the field of computer architecture and related to designing hardware with HDL and C++ languages.
-My interest in accelerating database operations, designing hardware accelerator for server and need for developing APIs convinced me to change my professional career to be a software backend developer, and then became a full-stack developer.
+Hey there!
+My name is Amin Norollah, and I work as a full-stack web developer.
+I'm always on the lookout for new technologies and ideas to learn about, and I love a good challenge.
+Sharing my knowledge with other developers is also something that I'm really passionate about.

+Most of my academic projects and experiences are centered around computer architecture and designing hardware using HDL and C++ languages.
+While I was exploring ways to accelerate database operations and create hardware accelerators for servers, I realized that I was more interested in software development.
+That's why I decided to switch my career path and become a software backend developer, and eventually a full-stack developer.

 <div id="badges">
   <a href="https://www.linkedin.com/in/amin-norollah/">